Tuesday, 21 July 2020

 I watched Southampton-Man City, just as I'd followed Crystal Palace-Bournemouth a couple of weeks before it, which was BBC's first game back, 32 years after the last, Arsenal versus Spurs at Highbury (I watched that as well, obsv...yes that's right 2-1 to The Arse, Perry Groves scoring the winner.)
 Match-going fans who are used to being patronised in the comfort of their own expensive seats can now be patronised in the comfort of their own loose-springed armchair or sofa, if they can still afford one.
 Manufactured crowd noise is played in to match the action, an 'ooh' and 'ahh' and even the odd boo thrown in, although never a "get out of my club you clueless twat!" or, my personal favourite chant, "It's not football anymore!" whenever VAR intervenes.
 In one of the first games after the restart, Newcastle United's Jonjo Shelvey blasted a free kick into the 3rd tier of St James' Park, to which the fake crowd went "oooh!" like he'd hit the post.

 Today it still rankles that one of the Premier League bigwigs, just before the restart, said "we will miss our loyal fans".
 "Our?"
 So you're admitting that you think you own us then?
 And we certainly aren't fans of you!
 The fake crowd noise is symbolic of how the hobnobs see us; we are there just to pay and react.
-We know that under normal circumstances they try and drown us out with these stadium announcers e-numbered to the eyeballs and need to belittle our presence with pyrotechnics and light shows.
-When Burnley played Wolves last week I'd finally found the option to turn off the crowd noise, and it was much better.
+We know that under normal circumstances they try to drown us out with these stadium announcers e-numbered to the eyeballs, and need to belittle our presence with pyrotechnics and light shows.
+When Burnley played Wolves last week, I'd finally found the option to turn off the crowd noise, and it was much better.
 Admittedly, my eight and five year olds were making enough noise as it was.
 They didn't let up until half time, finally going upstairs to play with duplo, although making sure they were back just in time for the start of the second half.

 I was surprised that Burnley didn't have a Black Lives Matter flag on show at Turf Moor.
 The clubs don't have to adorn the empty spaces with visuals of course, but they all are and, like most, Burnley had an NHS thank you banner, which was great, a rainbow coloured one which could have been LGBTQ+, also great if it was, and there were also actual Burnley FC messages too, but I couldn't see a Black Lives Matter one, which you see at every other stadium.
 I just thought this was an opportunity to respond to the sad White Lives Matter helicopter banner that flew over the Etihad stadium in Burnley's first game back.
 This was a banner orchestrated by a young man who insists he isn't racist because he knows black people, although has had his photo taken with Tommy Robinson of the English Defence League.